YunoHost-Apps/castopod_ynh/README.md

 ## Configuration

- * Go to `domain.ltd/cp-install` to creat an admin user.
+ * Go to `domain.ltd/cp-install` to finish installation and create an admin user.
  * How to configure this app: From an admin panel `domain.ltd/cp-admin`.

 ## Documentation